MicrosoftDocs/customer-insights/ci-docs/data/data-lake-to-delta-lake.md

    [!INCLUDE [progress-details-include](includes/progress-details-pane.md)]

-1. We recommend you continue to stream data to the Data Lake Storage location thruogh your pipeline and maintain the manifests and schemas until you determine the update was successful and everything is working as expected.
+1. We recommend you continue to stream data to the Data Lake Storage location through your pipeline and maintain the manifests and schemas until you determine the update was successful and everything is working as expected.

 [!INCLUDE [footer-include](includes/footer-banner.md)]